KislakCenter/ds-scripts/README.md

 - `sets`: each CSV set loaded by the `Recon` module
 - `name`: name of each set, used by `Recon.find_set(name)`
-- `repo_path`: path of the CSV file in the repository
+- `repo_path`: path of the CSV file or files in the repository
-- `key_column`: column containing the reconciled values; e.g., personal names, place names, subject terms
-- `subset_column`: name of the column for subsets within the data; e.g., the vocabulary column for genres